1Mill/notes/books/an-elegant-puzzle.md

 * Measurements
   * Label every flow (rate)
   * Label every stock (quantity)
-* Model systems from code reviews to team structures to valute streams to find out where the blottle necks / blockers / flow limiters are
+* Model systems from code reviews to team structures to value streams to find out where the blottle necks / blockers / flow limiters are
-* Stratagies: Grounded documents that outline the actions and tradeoffs to address a specific challange.
+* Stratagies: Grounded documents that outline the actions and tradeoffs to address a specific challange
-* Visions: Aspirational documents taht enable people who do not work closey together to make decisiosn that fit together
+* Visions: Aspirational documents taht enable people who do not work closey together to make decisions that fit together
 * Recommended reading: [Nudge](https://www.amazon.com/Nudge-Improving-Decisions-Health-Happiness/dp/014311526X); [Good Stratagies and Bad Stratagies](https://www.amazon.com/Good-Strategy-Bad-Strategy-audiobook/dp/B07R6XQ8YP)
 * How to write stratagies:
   1. Problem statement